For More Information, Please See Below

 Alex Decoteau, Canada’s first Aboriginal police officer, joined the Edmonton Police Service in 1909.
 He was an accomplished competitive runner who represented Canada at the 1916 Olympic Games.
 He went on to enlist in the Canadian Expeditionary Force, and was killed by a sniper’s bullet on October 30th, 1917, during the Battle of Passchendaele.1

 The program would provide $5,000 scholarships to members of the Canadian Armed Forces from Alberta who have served in designated military operations.
 The scholarship would also be available to immediate family members of fallen or disabled members.
-The program is modelled on the Saskatchewan Scholarship of Honour.2 It is estimated that the annual incremental cost would
+The program is modelled on the Saskatchewan Scholarship of Honour.2 It is estimated that the annual incremental cost would be $1 million.

 The scholarship will assist with the veterans who seek supplementary education or training for integration into the labour market following their military service.